|Genealogy Reports||Surname Reports||Militia Rosters||Census Records||Acadian Exiles & Prisoners||Genealogy/History Books & Music CDs||Ship Records|

 "...Carroll was named archbishop in 1808, at the age of 73, and he was soon blessed by the work of two widows, Elizabeth Seton and Rose Landry White, who joined together to establish the American Sisters of Charity in the summer of 1809.
 At age 25 and ten years junior to Mother Seton, Rose White was the granddaughter of Joseph and Rose Jeaudain [Jandin or Dine], Newtown, 1763.
 The Jeaudin's daughter Magdalaine had married George Landry in Baltimore in 1780, and, from this union, came a future Mother Superior of this new order of nuns.
 Rose Landry was born in Baltimore on 23 March 1785, and, fourteen years later, became the teen bride of a considerably older Capt.
 Joseph White.
 After two children and the death of her husband at sea, Rose found a new vocation.
 In an 1810 letter to Mother Seton, Carroll referred to her repeatedly as "dear Rose," praising her candor and good heart while acknowledging her youthful inexperience..."

-Note: Deaths and Interments, Page 361, has the following information about the death of Joseph White,Jr. , husband of Rose Landry :
+Page 361, Deaths and Interments, has the following information about the death of Joseph White,Jr. [the Acadian surname of LeBlanc was changed to White], husband of Rose Landry :

 "White, Joseph Jr. ca. 1804 husband of Rose Landry [later Mother Rose White].
 No record can be found of his burial, because he was lost at sea.
 In Mrs. Seton: Foundress of the American Sisters of Charity, Joseph Dirvin speaks of his death as coming shortly before his only daughter Margaret Mary Ann's passing, 9 May 1804..."